What Is Costochondritis?

 Costochondritis: Common Questions

-The most important feature of costochondritis is reproduction of the pain by palpation of the costochondral joints (pressure on the sternal border).
-Cardiac pain is not reproducible by palpation and is usually accompanied by dyspnea, sweating, nausea, or radiation to the left arm.
-Any doubt, especially with cardiovascular risk factors, requires medical evaluation with ECG and troponin.
+The hallmark of costochondritis is pain reproduced by palpating the costochondral joints (pressure on the sternal border).
+Cardiac pain cannot be reproduced by palpation and is usually accompanied by dyspnea, sweating, nausea, or radiation to the left arm.
+Any doubt — especially with cardiovascular risk factors — warrants medical evaluation with ECG and troponin.

-Most cases resolve in weeks to a few months.
-Studies show that 50% of patients are asymptomatic at 1 year and 90% at 1-3 years.
-Cases that persist beyond 6-12 months should be reassessed to rule out associated conditions such as spondyloarthritis or Tietze syndrome.
+Most cases resolve within weeks to a few months.
+Studies show 50% of patients are asymptomatic at 1 year and 90% at 1-3 years.
+Cases persisting beyond 6-12 months should be reassessed to rule out associated conditions such as spondyloarthritis or Tietze syndrome.

 Exercises that reproduce or intensify the pain should be avoided temporarily, especially upper-body and chest training (bench press, shoulder press).
 Low-impact cardiovascular exercises that do not involve the shoulders and anterior chest (stationary bike) are usually tolerated.
 Gradual return to activity is guided by the absence of pain.

-Yes, recurrence is possible, especially if triggers persist (chronic cough, poor posture, exercises that overload the anterior chest).
-Postural correction, treatment of persistent cough, and gradual progression of physical training are the main preventive measures for recurrence.
+Yes, recurrence is possible — especially if triggers persist (chronic cough, poor posture, exercises that overload the anterior chest).
+Postural correction, treating persistent cough, and gradually progressing physical training are the main ways to prevent recurrence.

 NSAIDs (such as ibuprofen) relieve symptoms but do not "cure" the condition.
 Topical diclofenac gel is the first-line pharmacologic option, as it has lower risk of systemic effects.
 In refractory cases, joint injection with anesthetic and corticosteroid can be performed by the medical acupuncturist or specialist, with good results.